 - College Math – 2 semesters/3 quarters

-Unfortunately, no. All applicants for this program are required to take the MCAT exam within 3 years prior to acceptance into the program.
-For example, an applicant would have to take the MCAT in 2019, 2020, or 2021, to be eligible for consideration for the class beginning in July 2022.
+Unfortunately, no. All applicants for this program must take the MCAT exam within three years before acceptance into the program.
+For example, an applicant would have to take the MCAT in 2020, 2021, or 2022 to be eligible for consideration for the class beginning in July 2023.

-By the time of enrollment all applicants must have a bachelor’s degree.
-To be competitive for an interview applicants should have an MCAT of at least a 500 and both overall and science (BPCM) GPA’s of 3.00 or higher.
+By enrollment, all applicants must have a bachelor’s degree.
+To be competitive for an interview, applicants should have an MCAT of at least a 500 and an overall and science (BPCM) GPA of 3.00 or higher.

-What is the initial step to apply to admission to the UCF M.D.
-Program?
+What is the initial step to applying for admission to the UCF M.D. program?

 When does the application process for medical school begin?

 Most M.D.
-Programs which are accredited by the LCME use AMCAS as the initial application to the M.D.
+Programs that the LCME accredits use AMCAS as the initial application to the M.D.
 Program.
 AMCAS provides applicants with a single-source application for all participating M.D.
 Programs.
-The AMCAS application is usually available in May each year for completion and submission by the end of that calendar year.
-The AMCAS application must be submitted in the calendar year prior to the year that an applicant desires to attend an M.D.
+The AMCAS application is usually available in May for completion and submission by the end of that calendar year.
+The AMCAS application must be submitted in the calendar year before the year that an applicant desires to attend an M.D.
 Program.
-For example, an applicant that desires to begin medical school in July 2021 may begin their AMCAS application as early as May 2020.
-AMCAS Applications must be submitted by November 16, 2020, at the very latest for a Fall 2021 enrollment.
+For example, an applicant that wants to begin medical school in July 2023 may start their AMCAS application as early as May 2022.
+AMCAS Applications must be submitted by November 15, 2022, at the very latest, for a Fall 2023 enrollment.

-The UCF M.D.
-Program will not require any specific bachelor’s degree major.
-We suggest that you major in an area that is of interest to you.
-If it is not a science related major, we strongly suggest that you use your non-major electives to take as many science-related courses as possible.
-This will help to show an admissions committee that you do have an aptitude for the sciences, and may help to prepare you for academic success in the M.D. program.
+The UCF M.D. program will not require any specific bachelor’s degree major.
+We suggest that you select a major with an area of interest.
+If it is not a science-related major, we strongly recommend that you use your non-major electives to take as many science-related courses as possible.
+This will help show an admissions committee that you have an aptitude for the sciences and may help prepare you for academic success in the M.D. program.

 Yes.
-Online courses taken at a regionally accredited institution located in the United States will be considered in the admissions process.
-Please be aware every medical school may have their own requirements for admission.
-You should consult the Medical School Admissions Requirements and/or each institution’s admissions website to determine their specific requirements.
+Online courses taken at a regionally accredited institution in the United States will be considered in the admissions process.
+Please be aware every medical school may have its requirements for admission.
+You should consult the Medical School Admissions Requirements and each institution’s admissions website to determine their specific requirements.

 Will student housing be available near the medical school?

-Neither UCF nor the College of Medicine plan to provide on-campus housing to M.D.
-Program students at the Health Sciences campus at Lake Nona.
-Dean German is working with community leadership to ensure that adequate housing at a fair price is available to the medical students in the Lake Nona vicinity.
+Neither UCF nor the College of Medicine plans to provide on-campus housing to M.D.
+Program students at the Health Sciences Campus at Lake Nona.
 There are several apartment buildings within the confines of the Lake Nona Medical City area.
-Furthermore, there are several housing communities located within the Lake Nona area and a easy drive to the UCF COM.
-Information about housing options will be provided to students at the time of their admission.
+Furthermore, several housing communities are located within the Lake Nona area and an easy drive to the UCF COM.
+Information about housing options will be provided to students at their admission.

-Will the M.D.
-Program accept a foreign degree in lieu of a U.S. degree for the M.D.
-Program?
+Will the M.D. program accept a foreign degree instead of a U.S. degree for the M.D. program?

-If you have completed a Master’s Degree or less at a non-U.S. institution you would need to complete at a minimum a second Bachelor’s Degree or a Master’s Degree, at a regionally accredited U.S. institution.
+If you have completed a Master’s Degree or less at a non-U.S. institution, you need to obtain a second Bachelor’s Degree or a Master’s Degree at a regionally accredited U.S. institution.
 All prerequisites would need to be completed in the United States.
-Additionally, foreign graduates would need to demonstrate medical motivation through medical volunteering and shadowing.
-Other areas the Committee will look for include community service, teamwork/leadership activities and research.
+Additionally, foreign graduates need to demonstrate medical motivation through medical volunteering and shadowing.
+The Committee will look for other areas, including community service, teamwork/leadership activities, and research.

-Will the UCF M.D.
-Program accept applicants who are currently participating in upper-level degree programs such as Master's, Ph.D., or other professional-level degrees?
+Will the UCF M.D. program accept applicants currently participating in upper-level degree programs such as Master's, Ph.D., or other professional-level degrees?

-Applicants who are currently accepted to a Ph.D. or other professional-level degrees are required to complete all degree requirements prior to matriculation to the M.D.
-Program.
-We highly encourage those accepted to a Master’s degree program to complete that program prior to matriculation into the M.D.
+Applicants currently enrolled in a Master’s, Ph.D., or another professional-level degree program must complete all requirements before enrollment in the M.D. program.
+We highly encourage those admitted to any graduate-level degree program to complete that program before enrollment into the M.D.
 Program.

-Will the UCF M.D.
-Program give preference to students who completed degrees at UCF?
+Will the UCF M.D. program preference students who completed degrees at UCF?